Artingl/m3-j504-devicetree/README.md

 # WARNING
 I probably don't know what am i doing, but it works.
 These DTs will not work with generic linux kernel, nor with asahi kernel as it requires patched kernel.
 But there's a patched version by Janne Grunau, which fixes the AIC v3: https://github.com/jannau/linux/tree/t8122-j504

 They also provided DT, which will work, but the keyboard functionality is broken in their DT, which i fixed, as well as some other things.
+My DTs are actually based on their DTs, but I fixed some things.

 My DT has some hardcoded values, like FB base, which might be different on your device
 # Things that do work